Agenda-manipulation in ranking: Environment

 \subsection{The chair's preferences}

-The chair has a strict preference (formally: a ranking) over the alternatives $\mathcal{X}$, denoted $\pref$.
+The chair has a strict preference over the alternatives $\mathcal{X}$, denoted $\pref$.
 We do not fully specify the chair's preferences over rankings.
 We assume only that she prefers a ranking over another whenever the former is \emph{more aligned} with her own preference over alternatives.

 \begin{definition} For rankings $\pref$, $\rank$ and $\rankp$, we say that $\rank$ is \emph{more aligned with $\pref$ than} $\rankp$ iff for any pair $x,y \in \mathcal{X}$ of alternatives with $x \pref y$, if $x \rankp y$ then also $x \rank y$. \end{definition}